-Thousands of couples seek infertility treatment to resolve conceiving issues or achieve the childbearing capacity.
+Thousands of couples seek infertility treatment to resolve conceiving issues or achieve childbearing capacity.
 The conventional treatment options have complex procedures and country-specific infertility treatment guidelines should be referred to before initiating treatment.
-However, there is no specific medical recommendation related to treatment commencement, definite diagnostic test or termination of treatment etc. The infertility treatment is completely individualized depending upon the requirement of the patient.
+However, there is no specific medical recommendation related to treatment commencement, definite diagnostic test or termination of treatment, etc. The infertility treatment is completely individualized depending upon the requirement of the patient.

 In Vitro Fertilization (IVF) and gestational surrogacy(infertility treatment alternative) are common conventional infertility treatments.
 But these procedures are quite expensive and the expenses are generally not covered under medical insurances.

 Difficulty to become pregnant after conducting unrestricted, frequent intercourse for a certain period of time or complications related to the completion of the gestation period is considered infertility.
 Usually, 15-20% of couples are experiencing conceiving difficulty even after regular intercourse without using birth control for almost one year.
 But this does not indicate that a couple is infertile, as within two years of the period almost 90% of couples conceive without treatment.
 Therefore, reproductive experts consider that two years without conception require infertility treatments.